ashemath/wizardlab/README.md

 for you to test configuration against.
 Service knows about controller by its `/etc/hosts`

-Playbooks targeting the services VM are found throughout the playbooks, and many of the infrasture configurations are just variations on setting up the services VM.
+Playbooks targeting the services VM are found throughout the playbooks, and many of the infrastructure configurations are just variations on setting up the services VM.

 ## PXE
 The PXE make target gives you a simple to setup PXE boot server that allows you to try